TsembA/m2-Linux/README.md

 ### Package manager: APT

-Resolves dependencies for installing software
+Resolves dependencies for installing software.
-Ensure integrity & authenticity of package
+Ensure integrity & authenticity of package.
-Downloads, installs or updates existing software from repo Knows where to put all files in system
+Downloads, installs or updates existing software from repo.
+Knows where to put all files in system

 ```apt search <package name>```